-When I was a kid one fell from the porch ceiling at my grandparents house.
+When I was a kid one fell from the porch ceiling at my grandparent’s house.
 It fell down the back of my shirt.
 I was screaming and crying so hard it was difficult to stop to tell granny something was on my back.
 They leave a mark that looks like a branding iron.
 My back looked like red tire tracks.
-With this memory I had to go out the next morning a find them not only for me but our pets.
+With this memory, I had to go out the next morning a find them not only for me but for our pets.

-If stung, take clear tape and carefully put over area.
+If stung, take clear tape and carefully put it over the area.

 It will pull the hairs out.
 Make sure all are gone or you’ll get a reminder every time touched.